Elec3137/media-tweak/README.md

 ## main goals

+0. display errors on instantiation

 1. obsolete the CLI for creating and writing the final output

-2. test nix builds with other linux distrobutions
+2. test nix builds with other linux distributions

-3. consider caching preview images

-4. consider looking into macOS support
+3. consider looking into macOS support

-5. consider looking into windows support
+4. consider looking into windows support

 ## cosmic